ChiaraTarenghi/finalCapstone/README.md

 6. To mark a task as complete, simply click the checkbox next to the task.
 7. You can edit or delete tasks using the corresponding buttons.
 8. Use the search bar to find specific tasks by title or description.
-9. Explore the different features of My Awesome Project and enjoy its benefits!
+9. Explore the different features of finalCapstone and enjoy its benefits!

 Screenshots: